Landon Collins: 2021 season

 After losing several linebackers to injury, Washington chose to switch Collins to a hybrid safety-linebacker role in October 2021.
-In Week 12 against the Seattle Seahawks, he forced a fumble on running back Alex Collins in Washington's 17-15 win.
-In the Week 14 game against the Dallas Cowboys, Collins had his first interception of the season against Dak Prescott, and also recorded two sacks.
+In Week 12 against the Seattle Seahawks, he forced a fumble on running back Alex Collins in Washington's 17–15 win.
+In the Week 14 game against the Cowboys, Collins had his first interception of the season against Dak Prescott, and also recorded two sacks.
 The following week against the Philadelphia Eagles, he recorded an interception off a ball that bounced off Dallas Goedert's foot, one pass deflection, and one fumble recovery.
 In that game, he suffered a foot injury and was placed on injured reserve on December 24.
 On March 16, 2022, the team designated Collins as a post-June 1 release.

 New York Giants (second stint)

 On October 6, 2022, Collins rejoined the Giants, signing to their practice squad.
 Collins was elevated from the practice squad for Week 7 and Week 8 games against the Jacksonville Jaguars and the Seattle Seahawks.
-He was elevated again in week 16 and played 27 snaps at inside linebacker against Washington.
+He was elevated again in Week 16 and played 27 snaps at inside linebacker against Washington.
 The following week, on December 22, he was signed to the active roster.
-In Week 17 against the Indianapolis Colts Collins intercepted a pass thrown by Nick Foles and returned it for a pick six touchdown in the 38-10 win.
+In Week 17 against the Indianapolis Colts, Collins intercepted a Nick Foles pass and returned it for a pick-six touchdown in the 38–10 win.

 NFL career statistics

 Personal life

 A native of New Orleans, Louisiana, Collins grew up in the Algiers neighborhood.
 When Hurricane Katrina hit the city in 2005, Collins and his family had to leave, and eventually settled in Geismar in Ascension Parish.
 From ages 4–12, Tom Collins, Landon's father, was his football coach.
 Landon says his father "is the most influential coach I've ever had."
-Collins said that while his father coached him, he coined the nickname "Money" for his son because everything he touched "was just gold at the age of six."
+Collins said that while his father coached him, he coined the nickname "Money" for his son because everything he touched "was just gold at the age of six".
 As a child, Landon's idols were former running back Clinton Portis, retired quarterback Peyton Manning, and the late Sean Taylor, who was a safety for the Redskins when he was murdered - Collins wore No. 21 to honor Sean Taylor.
 Collins also started playing baseball when he was 7 or 8 years old.

 Collins is the son of Tom Collins and April Justin.
 His father is currently a station director at the Coastal Bridge Construction Company in Baton Rouge, Louisiana, while his mother resides in Florida.
 Collins is Justin's first-born son.
 He has two brothers, Gerald Willis and Justin Collins, and one sister, Gerrah Willis.
 Gerald also played college football at the University of Florida and for the University of Miami.
 Willis also played for Baltimore Ravens.

 Collins' relationship with his mother has become much better.
 The two have never directly addressed Landon's decision to choose Alabama over LSU, which causes the issue to remain a source of tension in their relationship.